1. I'm Not Afraid of the Dark

 10. A House on the Cover

+This prompt requires you to pick a book that features a house, flat, or building resembling a house on the cover.
 This could be a full view of the building, a close-up of a door, windows or even a door handle.
 Alternatively, you can choose a book where the title contains the word ‘house’ (not ‘home’ or other synonyms).
 An example for this is the book, The House in the Cerulean Sea by TJ Klune.
 The focus is strictly on the physical representation of a house on the cover or the word ‘house’ in the title, without abstract symbolism or deeper connotations.

 Slaughterhouse-Five by Kurt Vonnegut Jr. (Science Fiction)